HydrologicEngineeringCenter/cwms-data-api-client-javascript/clients/javascript/docs/TimeSeriesIdentifierApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //CwmsAAACacAuth.apiKeyPrefix = 'Token';

-let apiInstance = new CwmsDataApi.TimeSeriesIdentifierApi();
+let apiInstance = new Cwmsjs.TimeSeriesIdentifierApi();
-let timeSeriesIdentifierDescriptor = new CwmsDataApi.TimeSeriesIdentifierDescriptor(); // TimeSeriesIdentifierDescriptor |
+let timeSeriesIdentifierDescriptor = new Cwmsjs.TimeSeriesIdentifierDescriptor(); // TimeSeriesIdentifierDescriptor |
 let opts = {
   'failIfExists': true // Boolean | Create will fail if provided ID already exists.
 Default: true };